link422/F24_Team3_TennisBallCollector/Reports/Conceptual Design.md

 ### Motors Systems

- - Signal Type: Power Signal

- - Signal Direction: Output for Receiver and RC Motors

- - Communication Protocols: PPM for Receiver

- - Expectation: Continuely control the movement of the tennis ball collector
+The Motor Systems shall operate as a Power Signal, having the Receiver and RC Motors as outputs.
+The communication protocol will be PPM for the Receiver.
+It shall be expected to continuely control the movement of the tennis ball collector in conjenction of the controller.

 ### Counting Sensors Systems

- - Signal Type: Digital Signal

- - Signal Direction:  Output for Seven Segments

- - Communication Protocols: BCD

- - Expectation: While the entire system runs, this sensor system shall detect and keep track of the counted and collected balls.
+The Counting Sensor System shall have a digital signal having the sensor as an input.
+The communication protocol will be BCD for the sensors.
+It shall be expected to detect and keep track of the counted and collected balls while the entire system runs.

 ### Counting Display Systems

- - Signal Type: Serial Communication

- - Signal Direction: Output for Seven Segments

- - Communication Protocols: BCD

- - Expectation: Display the collected data of the amount of collected tennis balls
+The Counting Display Systems shall operate with Serial Communication, having the seven segments as outputs.
+The communication protocol will be BCD for the seven segments.
+It shall be expected to display the collected data of the amount of collected tennis balls.

 ### Vibration Systems

- - Signal Type: Power Signal

- - Signal Direction: Output

- - Communication Protocols: PWM motor

- - Expectation: While the Entire system is running the vibration system shall also run and help with disrupting the collection of balls
+The Motor Systems shall operate as a Power Signal, having the motors as outputs.
+The communication protocol will be with a PWM motor.
+The motor shall be expected to run and help with disrupting the collection of balls while the entire system runs.

 ### Power Supply Systems

- - Signal Type: Electric Power

- - Signal Direction: Output

- - Communication Protocols: Electricty

- - Expectation: Power
+ The Power Supply Systems shall operate as a Electric Power signal, having the power as an output to the other systems.
+It will be powered with power, expected to power the hardware of the entire system.

 # Ethical, Professional, and Standards Considerations